 Bill Rapp began his professional life as an academic, teaching European History at Iowa State University.
 A graduate of Notre Dame (B.A.), The University of Toronto (M.A.) and Vanderbilt (Ph.
 D.), Bill has always been particularly intrigued by German history, but the last 35 years working for the U. S. Government has broadened his perspective to all of Europe and much of the Middle East.
 His career has taken him around the world, including to Berlin as the Wall fell and Germany was reunified.
-Mr. Rapp’s books include the mystery novels Angel in Black, A Pale Rain, Burning Altars, Berlin Breakdown, and Tears of Innocence.
+Bill Rapp’s books include the mystery novels Angel in Black, A Pale Rain, Burning Altars, Berlin Breakdown, Tears of Innocence, and The Hapsburg Variation.

 Message from the Author